-The practical training is an essential part of the studies.
-Part of the training is completed as class and simulation exercises in a classroom environment, where the student practices and develops his or her basic skills.
+The work placement is an essential part of the studies.
+Part of the training placement is completed as class and simulation exercises in a classroom environment, where the student practices and develops his or her basic skills.
 The other part of training is completed as clinical practice in working life.

 How to Apply?